DalbergDataInsights/react-components/README.md

 - head - table head row (MUI Grid items row-wise for the first row)
 - row - table row (MUI Grid items row-wise)
 - cell - each table cell (cell renderer)

+### Table sortArgs Passthrough

+The sortArgs are the arguments used to decide how the table should be sorted.
+These arguments are passed through the setConfig which is a state varable used to manage the column,ascending and sortFn properties which have been explained in the useSort hook

 ### Table Example